Mobic (Meloxicam)

 Driving and Operating Machinery

-Mobic may cause dizziness, drowsiness, or blurred vision in some people.
-If you experience any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous until these effects pass.
+Be careful driving or operating machinery until you know how Mobic affects you.
+This medicine may cause dizziness, drowsiness, or blurred vision.
+If you experience these symptoms, do not drive, operate machinery, or do anything that could be dangerous.

 Storage

-Keep Mobic in a cool, dry place where the temperature stays below 25°C. Store away from moisture, heat, or sunlight – not in the bathroom, near a sink, in the car, or on window sills.
-Keep where children cannot reach it.
-A locked cupboard at least one-and-a-half meters above ground is ideal.
-Return unused medicine to your pharmacist for safe disposal.
+Store Mobic in a cool, dry place where the temperature stays below 25°C. Keep away from moisture, heat, and sunlight.
+Do not store in the bathroom, near a sink, in the car, or on window sills.
+Keep in a locked cupboard at least one-and-a-half meters above ground, out of reach of children.

 Overdose Information

 If you think you’ve taken too much Mobic, seek urgent medical attention immediately.
 Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
-Overdose symptoms may include nausea/vomiting, headache, drowsiness/dizziness, blurred vision, seizures, fainting, weakness, difficulty breathing, confusion, and changes in urine amount.
+Overdose symptoms may include nausea, vomiting, headache, drowsiness, dizziness, blurred vision, seizures, fainting, difficulty breathing, confusion, and changes in urine amount.

 Frequently Asked Questions